canfar/python-canfar-clients/canfar-cloud-clients/README.md

-# CANFAR-cloud
+# canfar-cloud
-This Python package extends the **canfar** package by providing client libraries and command-line utilities for interacting with [CANFAR](http://www.canfar.phys.uvic.ca/) cloud services.
+This Python package extends the **canfar** package by providing client libraries and command-line utilities for interacting with [CANFAR](http://www.canfar.phys.uvic.ca/) services that depend on external OpenStack cloud providers.
 It is packaged separately due to the significantly larger external dependencies on [OpenStack](https://www.openstack.org/).

 ## Installation
 The `requirements.txt` file can be used to install all necessary dependencies globally: